udaygoel/Deep-Learning-Udacity/Dog Breed Classifier - Convolutional Neural Networks/README.md

      - 2 are correctly identified.
 The one not identified has the person (Thor) wearing a helmet that hides some facial features.
    - **Neither** human nor dog: 8 images
      - 6 are correctly identified as neither human nor dog.
 The 2 that are incorrectly identified are both fox.
 These are the only images for fox.
 It appears that the human face detector is identifying fox as a human.

+This project shows the benefit of transfer learning.
+We were able to achieve a much higher accuracy from 8% to 74% - 82% and a very fast training process.
+We can also identify one limitation from the dog image that was not identified as a dog.
+If the pre-trained network misclassifies an image, the architecture built on top of such network will not be able to correct for this and also result in an incorrect classification.
+Hence, the pre-trained network needs to be chosen wisely to reduce classification errors in the final network.